SlaveKyra/Hypno-Audio-Player/README.md

 You can set your own Filepath for ur own Audios.
 This will scan folders and subfolders.

 This will run hidden in the background so you dont get disturbed by a ugly popup.

+REMEMBER YOU NEED TO INSTALL Pygame

+pip install pygame

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\